diamante-io/Diamante-Net-Core/INSTALL.md

 - `libpq-dev` unless you `./configure --disable-postgres` in the build step below.
 - 64-bit system
 - `clang-format-5.0` (for `make format` to work)
-- `pandoc`
 - `perl`

 ### Ubuntu

 #### Ubuntu 14.04
-You will have to install the [test toolchain](#adding-the-test-toolchain) in order to both build and run DiamNet-core.
+You will have to install the [test toolchain](#adding-the-test-toolchain) in order to both build and run diamnet-core.

 #### Ubuntu 16.04
-Just like 14.04, you can install the test toolchain to build and run DiamNet-core.
+Just like 14.04, you can install the test toolchain to build and run diamnet-core.

 Alternatively, if you want to just depend on stock 16.04, you will have to build with clang *and* have use `libc++` instead of `libstdc++` when compiling.

+Ubuntu 16.04 has clang-8 available, that you can install with

+    # install clang-8 toolchain
+    sudo apt-get install clang-8

 After installing packages, head to [building with clang and libc++](#building-with-clang-and-libc).